 The groups feature is for when you want an item and there are multiple options available on Trade me.
 With BidBud you can place a bid on all the items and assign them to a group.
 BidBud will bid on the items one by one as they're closing, until it wins an auction.
 It'll then stop bidding and won't win any more.
 If you want more than one, you can set the number required to as many as you want.

-If you want to bid the same amount on all of the items, just add them all to your watchlist, then on the watchlist page, check off all the items, choose a group, and a bid amount.
+If you want to bid the same amount on all items, just add them all to your watchlist, then on the watchlist page, check off all the items, choose a group, and a bid amount.
 With one click, you can schedule as many bids as you wish!

 What's the difference between the bidding strategies?

-BidBud has five bidding strategies.
+BidBud has four bidding strategies.

 Slow: This strategy will place the minimum bid, as the auction is drawing to a close -- within the last 10 seconds.
 If someone else bids then BidBud will wait until the auction is closing again, and place another bid.
 The price of the item will go up very slowly, however, the end time is drawn out longer than with other strategies.